WeConnectArchive/waltz-SDK-example/iOS/README.md

 ## Guest feature

-The user have to be logged in to use it.
+The user has to be logged in to use it.
-Internet connection is required for all calls
+An Internet connection is required for all calls

 1. Send an invitation